 The east wall.

 The north or Gongji Gate.

-The inside of the wall, here on the north side, is unfaced and reveals the wall's earth core.
+The unfaced inside surface of the wall, here on the north side, reveals the wall's earth core.

 The enemy here is water.